davidbeard741/arcticfrenz-data/README.md

 ---

-## Part 2: Calculating Rarity Scores
+## Part 2: Rarity Scores

-The concept of rarity in the context of NFTs pertains to the uniqueness and scarcity of certain traits within a collection.
-Rarity scores can significantly impact the perceived value and desirability of individual NFTs.
-This section outlines the process for calculating rarity scores using the off-chain metadata associated with each NFT.
+The concept of rarity, in the context of NFTs, relates to the uniqueness and scarcity of specific traits within a collection.
+Rarity scores play a crucial role in shaping the perceived value and desirability of individual NFTs.
+This section details two distinct methods for calculating these scores:

+1. **Process A**: Calculation of rarity scores using off-chain metadata associated with each NFT.
+2. **Process B**: Utilization of rarity rankings provided by HowRare.is for the collection.

+### **Process A**

-### Steps to Calculate Rarity Scores
+**Steps to Calculate Rarity Scores**

-1. **List Traits**: Enumerate all distinct traits and their possible values from the `offChainMetadata` within the NFT dataset.
+1. List Traits: Enumerate all distinct traits and their possible values from the `offChainMetadata` within the NFT dataset.

-2. **Count Traits**: Tally the frequency of each trait value across the collection to determine how common or rare each trait is.
+2. Count Traits: Tally the frequency of each trait value across the collection to determine how common or rare each trait is.

-3. **Calculate Rarity Scores**: Assign a rarity score to each NFT by summing the inverse frequencies of its trait values.
+3. Calculate Rarity Scores: Assign a rarity score to each NFT by summing the inverse frequencies of its trait values.
 This score quantifies the rarity, with higher scores indicating rarer traits.

-### Rarity Score Implications
+**Rarity Score Implications**

 A lower frequency of a trait value indicates rarity, and hence, it contributes more significantly to the rarity score.
 The scoring system is designed such that the sum of the inverses of the trait frequencies for an NFT's traits yields its total rarity score.
 The end result is a comprehensive dataset where each NFT entry is supplemented with a rarity_score field, reflecting its uniqueness within the collection.

-### Mathematical Formulation
+**Mathematical Formulation**

 The rarity score is calculated by summing the inverse frequencies of all the trait values for the NFT.
 This means that rarer traits will contribute more significantly to the rarity score than more common traits.